 4.5.2 Trapped Liquid

 Liquid nitrous oxide that is forced to occupy a fixed volume (such as between two closed valves or positive shutoff points) will increase in pressure as it warms and expands.
-As long as there is a vapour space within the volume where the liquid is trapped, the pressure will increase about 62.05 kPa per oC (9 psi per oC).
-When the volume becomes liquid full, the hydrostatic pressure increases at a rate of 1.054 × 104 kPa per oC (1530 psi per oC).
+As long as there is a vapour space within the volume where the liquid is trapped, the pressure will increase about 62.05 kPa per ℃ (9 psi per ℃).
+When the volume becomes liquid full, the hydrostatic pressure increases at a rate of 1.054 × 104 kPa per ℃ (1530 psi per ℃).
 As the temperature continues to increase, the pressure of the trapped liquid can exceed what the piping and components can withstand.
 This can cause the rupture of the piping or components with possible injury or property damage; this is the reason why it is required to install pressure relief device between positive shut off devices.

-4.5.3 Personnel Overexposure

-4.5.3.1 If sufficient amounts of nitrous oxide are released into the work environment via leaks or venting, operator exposure levels can exceed occupational exposure limits (OELs) and present a potential risk to health.
-In addition, gaseous nitrous oxide under atmospheric conditions is 1.5 times heavier than air and therefore can be found in greater concentrations at lower levels, potentially displacing oxygen in confined spaces and causing an asphyxiation hazard.
-Nitrous oxide exposure levels should be controlled so that the health and safety risks to operators are minimised to acceptable levels i.e. below the relevant occupational exposure limits.
-Nitrous oxide in the gaseous state is colourless and has a sweet odour ventilation systems should be designed to exhaust from the lowest level and allow make-up air to enter at a higher point.

-4.5.3.2 Nitrous oxide liquid or cold vapour coming in contact with the skin or mouth can cause freezing or frostbite.
-If frostbite has occurred, obtain medical attention.
-Do not rub the area, immerse in warm water 38°C to 41°C.

-4.5.3.3 Liquid nitrous oxide forms a mixture of extremely cold liquid and gas when discharged to atmospheric pressure.
-Skin contact with such liquid can cause severe frostbite.

 5 HEALTH HAZARD AND TOXICITY INFORMATION

 5.1 General